Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 # Observations
 ## Gender
 - Salaries for males are highest in all industries, followed by females and then non-binaries.
+This is true whether they have a college education or not.
 - An interesting question is, "Are the salaries for non-binary low because they are usually younger than the other genders?"
 - Salaries for non-binaries are higher than for females in the computer and tech industry.
 Is that because non-binaries are youger than females?
 ## Race
-- Whites are not the highest paid in any industry.
+- Whites are not the highest paid in any industry, regardless of having a college education.
-- Salaries for "Middle Eastern or Northern African" are much higher in the "media and digital," retail, and "transport or logistic" industries.
+- Salaries for "Middle Eastern or Northern African" are much higher in the "media and digital," retail, and "transport or logistic" industries, regardless of having a college education.
-- Native Americans are the highest paid in the utilities and telecommunications industry, but the lowest in many other industries.
+- Native Americans are the highest paid in the utilities and telecommunications industry, but the lowest in many other industries, regardless of having a college education.

 # Conclusion
 Salaries for minorities are best in the government and education industries, probably due to strong adherence to equal opportunity laws.